BA's Top 10 M's Prospects

 10. Rob Johnson

 There are a few surprises on this list, Fruto being the big one, but I was also impressed with the placement of Rob Johnson.
 I didn't really expect B-Liv to make a list like this one, but Bazardo's absence is also telling.
 I guess they're also concerned about the velocity dropoff.
-The chat will be underway soon, and yes, it's subscriber only, but I hope to see some good turnout all the same.

 |